hcmarque/SQL-Managed-Instance-Disaster-Recovery-Architecture-Design/README.md

 </p>

-* 4.12 Back to the Network Resource Group, in this example, named `Github-Network` and check that the booth Connections were created.
+* 4.12 Back to the Network Resource Group, in this example, named `Github-Network` and check that the both Connections were created.
 At this step you have created the following Network compoments.

 <p align="center">
   <img src="Images/picture33.png" alt="drawing" width="600"/>